 To compare against this real (continuous) measurement, pinpoint and one-zero sampling were used on the simulated data sets.
 One-zero sampling recorded an event if it occurred at any point during the observation period, also commonly referred to as partial interval recording (PIR).
 Three interval lengths (5, 50, and 500 seconds) were used for both pinpoint and one-zero sampling.
 This resulted in nine-hundred data sets (nine combinations of simulation parameters and sampling parameters, each combination simulated 100 times) being developed.

-The data generated from the pinpoint and one-zero sampling was then converted into percentages to compare against the continuous data.
+The data generated from the pinpoint and one-zero sampling simulations were then converted into percentages to compare against the continuous data.
 The error rates for one-zero and pinpoint sampling were calculated for each of their three interval lengths.

 Response duration